ryim/Newcastle-University-Off-Campus-Access/README.md

         - The `username` column is used to define usernames other than your campus username, if required.
 If not needed, two tabs between `hostname` and `port` to denote an empty column are fine.
         - The `port` column is the port on your machine which you want to forward.
 If you choose one, please ensure that this port is not used by any other service.
 There is provision for `nclscp` to choose its own ports, if you leave this column blank.
 1. Run `./nclscp -h` to get usage information
-1. Run `./nclscp` to transfer files to/from Rocket.
+1. Run `./nclscp` to transfer files to/from Newcastle University servers, such as Rocket.
 1. Optional: You can add the directory to which you downloaded the `nclscp` script to your $PATH in order to access them without having to specify a path to the location of these scripts.
 If you are running the Bash shell, edit `~/.bashrc` and add the following line, replacing `/path/to/scripts` with the location of the scripts.
 For other shells, add this line to the appropriate script which runs when you start a new shell.